thoughtbot/ios-on-rails/release/ios-on-rails.md

 You can run the Humon app now and press the "Add" button to see your new event view controller.

 # A Rails API Client With NSURLSession

-Before we go about making our first API request, we need to decide how we are going to make our networking calls.
-As mentioned in the Cocoapods chapter, the AFNetworking framework is a clean and reliable solution to making networking requests.
-We will show examples of using AFNetworking to make your API requests as well as examples of making requests using the built-in `NSURLSession`, which all networking libraries are built on top of.
-AFNetworking brings a lot more to the table than just wrapping up your network requests; but, like a programming planeteer, the choice is yours.

 ### Creating a Singleton Client Object